This year again, for the third time in a row, I took my flight back to Lisbon on 16 April to visit one of my favourite startup events, Go Youth Conf.

 First of all, let me tell you a bit more about the team:

-Well, food is just amazing.
-That is not so surprising.
+Well, the food is just amazing.
+This is not so surprising.
 But the portions!
-Oh man, you can’t eat that all.
-And to me it was also really surprising to see what lunchtime means to Portuguese people – a well deserved 2 hours full of great dishes, a great company and some excellent wine.
+Oh man, you couldn’t eat that much even if you tried.
+For me it was also really surprising to see what lunchtime means to Portuguese people – a well-deserved 2 hours full of great dishes, great company and some excellent wine.